Harshal39/Podcast-Platform/README.md

 2. Created a function to manage the file uploads to Firebase Storage.
 This function should take the file from the form input, generate a unique storage reference based on user's ID and current date, and upload the file using the __uploadBytes function__.
 3. Once the file is uploaded, retrieve the download URL using Firebase's __getDownloadURL function__.
 This URL can be used for downloading the file at a later stage.
 4. Store the podcast's data, including title, description, and file URLs, in the Firebase Database by creating a new document in the 'Podcasts' collection and setting its data to the podcast's information.

+## Podcast Page
+Fetching all of our podcasts and storing them in Redux, so they are readily available for future page visits.
+1. Created a new slice in Redux: Just like we previously created a user slice, we created a new slice called the podcast slice.
+This slice includes reducers and actions to manage the podcast data in our Redux store.
+2. Implemented the podcast slice in the Redux store: After creating the podcast slice, we implemented it in our Redux store.
+This way, we can use the slice to store and manage podcast data.
+3. Fetched all podcasts: We fetched all of our podcasts from the database.
+To accomplish this, we used the Firebase __onSnapshot method__, which provides real-time updates of our data.
+4. Stored podcasts in Redux: After fetching the podcasts, we stored them in our Redux store.
+This way, we will be able to access the podcasts across our application without having to fetch them from the database each time.
+5. Displayed podcasts on the podcast page: Lastly, we created a podcast page that will display all of our podcasts.
+If no podcasts are found, the page will display a message indicating that no podcasts are currently available.